 Dailey earned a bachelor’s in 2011 and a master’s in 2012, both in social studies secondary education, from the University of Kentucky.

-"We take a lot of pride, preparation and studying to make sure our students can form opinions on their own and can address..." (read more)
+"We take a lot of pride, preparation and studying to..." (read more)

 Kentucky Department of Education | Jul 13, 2023 | Frankfort, KY

 NKY thrives | Sep 08, 2022 | Cincinnati, OH

 Kentucky Teacher | Kentucky Department of Education | Apr 05, 2022 | Frankfort, KY

 Northern Kentucky Tribune | Feb 24, 2022 | Edgewood, KY

 WTVQ-TV | ABC | Feb 23, 2022 | Lexington, KY

 Kentucky Teacher | Kentucky Department of Education | Feb 23, 2022 | Frankfort, KY